Gamut Claw

 Every model, context or tool action is routed through Gateway for policy decision, enforcement, audit and response control.

-Supported governed task modes
+Governed task modes

 - Governed context summary